About This Drive

 If you’ve ever wondered what working underground would be like or how an underground mine actually works, today’s your chance with the Hard Times Mine Tour, at the Outback at Isa centre.
 You’ll get to dress in high visibility gear, take the cage lift underground, learn the history of mining, see how the tunnels are formed, feel the earth rumble with the firing of the blast face and maybe even get to use a drill.

-Also at Outback at Isa is the Riversleigh Fossil Centre, where you’ll see 30 million year old mega fauna fossils from one of the world’s richest fossil fields.
+Also at Outback at Isa is the Riversleigh Fossil Centre, remodelled in 2020, come and see 30 million year old mega fauna fossils from one of the world’s richest fossil fields.

 Overnight Mount Isa

-Spot the rodeo legends names engraved in the footpaths on Rodeo Drive (yes in Mount Isa not L.A.) and explore the quaint boutiques before travelling on to Cloncurry.
+Spot the rodeo legends names engraved in the footpaths on Rodeo Drive (yes in Mount Isa not L.A.) and explore the quaint boutiques and city art installations before travelling on to Cloncurry.

 At John Flynn Place Museum, learn the great Australian story of how John Flynn began the Royal Flying Doctor Service.
 The museum also plays tribute to Alfred Traeger, who gave a voice to Outback Australia through his invention of the pedal radio.